strongdan/blog/_posts/2017-09-03-Magic-Functions.md

 Automagic is ON, % prefix IS NOT needed for line magics.
 ```

-If you would like to know more about a specific magic function, call that function followed by a question mark, like this `%autocall?` and you'll get documentation for that function:
+If you would like to know more about a specific magic function, call that function followed by a question mark, like this: `%autocall?`.
+Documentation for that function will show up in the console:

 ```
 Docstring: